Frustrations of an AppSec Engineer Part 1: Collaboration, Collaboration, Collaboration

 That very scenario is the basis for Immersive Labs’ new Application Security product.
 It’s designed to offer developers real-life examples of vulnerabilities, stepping through how attackers can exploit them and what the potential outcome could be.
 It makes a hypothetical into a reality, so developers can get practical experience in preventing vulnerabilities from entering their code in the first place.

 One of the greatest frustrations of an appsec engineer is seeing the potential that these two teams have if they just worked together: faster deployments, frictionless testing, alleviated pressures on time and resources, more space for creative solutions and – the reason we’re here – more secure applications.
-By using a tool like the Immersive Labs platform, we can equip both development and security teams with the appropriate knowledge and skills that’ll put them on the same page to fulfil that potential.
+By using a tool like the Immersive Labs platform, we can equip both development and security teams with the appropriate knowledge and skills that’ll put them on the same page to fulfill that potential.
 Closer collaboration between teams means more powerful security and greater success for their organization.